Healthdirect Free Australian health advice you can count on.

 What are the costs of tooth extraction?

-If you have health insurance, check whether it covers tooth extraction.
-If you are having a tooth out in your dentist’s dental surgery, it may be covered under general treatment (extras) cover.
-If you need surgery, it is usually considered ‘major dental’.
-If it is being done in hospital you will also need to have hospital cover.
+If you have private health insurance, check whether it covers tooth extraction.
+If you are having a tooth out in your dentist's dental surgery, it may be covered under general dental treatment (extras) cover.
+If you need surgery, it's usually considered 'major dental'.
+You will need to have hospital cover if the extraction is done in a hospital.

-Also, check with your state health department for public oral health services you can use.
-Children aged from 2 to 17 years might be eligible for free basic dental services — check with Services Australia.
+You can check with your state health department for public oral health services.
+Children aged from 2 to 17 years might be able to get free basic dental services — check with Services Australia.

 Learn more here about the development and quality assurance of healthdirect content.